Platform

 | chat-ingress | :8010 | Auth, SSE/Socket.IO gateway, task enqueueing | Required |

-| chat-proc | :8020 | Bundle execution, integrations REST API | Required |
+| chat-proc | :8020 | Bundle execution, integrations REST API, task orchestrator, background job stream consumer | Required |

 | web-ui | :80 | SPA frontend | Required |

-| kdcube-secrets | internal | In-memory secrets service (secrets never written to disk) | Required (local) |
+| kdcube-secrets | internal | Local dev secrets helper used by the descriptor-driven runtime | Required (local) |

 | metrics | internal | Autoscaling metric export (CloudWatch) — not needed for single-node | Optional |